 What are soft-tissue injuries?

-Many activities can lead to soft-tissue damage of the muscles, ligaments, and tendons.
+Many activities can lead to damage of the muscles, ligaments, tendons, and other soft tissues.
 The result can be pain, swelling, and bruising.
 Soft-tissue injuries are classified as the following:

 What is a bruise?

 A bruise is an injury to the soft tissue.
 It's often caused by a blunt force, such as a kick, fall, or blow.
 These injuries result in pain, swelling, and discoloration because of bleeding into the tissue.
 Treatment for bruises includes rest, ice, compression, and elevation (R.I.C.E.).
 More serious bruises may need to be examined by a healthcare provider.

 A sprain is a partial tear of a ligament.
 It's often caused by a wrench or twist.
 Sprains can affect any joint but, most often, the ankles, knees, spine or wrists.
 Treatment for a mild sprain includes rest, ice, compression, and elevation (R.I.C.E.).
 Moderate sprains may benefit from physical therapy.
 If the ligament is completely torn, surgical repair may be needed.

 Tendonitis is inflammation of the tendon, a band of tissue that connects muscle to bones.
 Tendonitis is often due to an overuse injury from repetitive motion or overload.
 Areas commonly affected include the elbow, hand, wrist, shoulder, hip, knee, ankle, and foot.
 Often the tendonitis is named for the sport or movement that triggers the inflammation, such as tennis or golfer's elbow, swimmer's shoulder, and jumper's knee.